GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ### Test your deployment

-After the chatbot is deployed to your environment, use the Genesys Cloud Web Chat feature to test the newly deployed web chat, as shown below.
+After the chatbot is deployed to your environment, use the Genesys Cloud Web Chat feature to test it.

 ![Test your deployed web chat](images/testchat.png "Test your deployed web chat")

-1. Go to the [Genesys Cloud Web Chat harness](https://developer.genesys.cloud/developer-tools/#/webchat) in the Genesys Cloud Developer Center.
+1. Go to the [Web Chat developer tool](https://developer.genesys.cloud/developer-tools/#/webchat) in the Genesys Cloud Developer Center.
 2. From the **Deployment** list, select your chat deployment.
 In the diagram above, the sample deployment would appear as `dev-dude-order-status-chat-widget`.
 If you do not see your chat deployment, the web chat widget did not deploy correctly.
 3. Select a queue.
-This is a Web Chat harness tool requirement.
+This is a requirement of the Web Chat developer tool.
 For this example, the 401K queue within my organization was selected.
 4. To quickly complete the **Chat Data** fields, click **Populate Fields**.
 5. Click **Start Chat**.
 This button initiates a chat with your organization.
 After the chat starts, you are greeted by a chat bot that asks, "How can I help you with your order today?".
 6. Respond by entering **order status**.